From Waingapu to the

 In 2012, the construction of port Baing directly south of the resort of Mr. David started.
 Ferries to Savu and Kupang should start here.
 But the waves stopped the project.
 Since Mr. David predicted that this will happen, this fragment is now known under the name "David's revenge" or "Dendam David".

 In Baing the road splits in 2 directions.
 The northern route leads through the village for a while, past imposing tombs and then meanders picturesquely through the deep green Baing River valley dotted with palm trees, past some traditional villages to Laipandak.
-From here you can only walk to Haray (Hararo) or further inland (cf. above).
+From there you can only hike along the west side of the river perhaps up to Haray (Hararo).

 The southern road goes over a bridge.
 After 500 meters, a road branches off to Watu Parunu Beach.
 The beach has very fine sand; the waves come in shallow and comfortably.
 When you continue you will reach Pintu Parunu, a picturesque gate in the rock.
 To get there you have to take one of the dirt tracks towards the coast before the road goes uphill.
 Altogether you can make a nice circular walk of 2 hours from this.
 Please do not bathe near the river mouth - definitely crocodiles live here.
 The rock arch is visually - but not geographically - the south end of Sumba.
 Behind Pintu Parunu the road is an adventure: